rnnisi/NishiDev/README.md

 Estimated completion mid-March 2021

 ## Purpose
 This software is intended to help researchers test and subsequently optimize sensors which output analog signals.
 It will collect waveforms, displayed on an oscilloscope, over time.
+Due to a website GUI and installtion wrappers, there is no need for users to have comfort with any soft of programming.
+If users would like to develop the software further, there are loopholes written in where many capabilities or alternative uses may be developed accross all code.
+For example, the existing framework may serve as a useful template for integrating any other SCPI enabled test intruments.

 This software fascilliates remote control of automated data collection by adapting an oscilloscope with software for a raspberry pi.
 Remote control for researchers is executed by a system of servers, which are the "User End" of the software.
 The researcher can access the end system, a website GUI, to request experiments or other actions.
 Raspberry Pi's should get a copy of the NishiDev software and be configured on the network such that they can receieve requests from the end system.
-All devices should be on a local host, such that the end system can be accessed from any endpoint w ith a browser and wifi capability connected to the local host.
+All devices should be on a local host, such that the end system can be accessed from any endpoint.
+Data is organized into an online data base as it is generated.
+The online data base can backed up automatically, and analysis can be done automatically with scripts submitted by users.
+These capabilities will be customized by the user, not directly written in, because the program is intended for general use.

+ith a browser and wifi capability connected to the local host.
 For true remote capability, a VPN should be used to access the local network.

-This software also handles data organization into an online and local data base.
-It is reccomended that some system to pull and back-up data be implemented to avoid running out of storage on nodes.
-This code has loopholes such that other devices can be adapted into the system, such as a function generator or power supply, with other SCPI enabled intruments.

 I developed it for my lab because we needed to scale up our process for testing sensors at a low cost.